 Although the governments are not issuing official warnings to stay away, plenty of tourists have left reviews online, regretting visiting Senegal.
 With this country you have to weigh the pros and the cons and in this case the cons outweigh the pros.
 Senegal just doesn’t have that wow factor that would make you put it on your bucket list.
 What it has to offer, you can live without.
 The cons in this case are the bandits.
 The country is full of them and tourists are getting robbed all over the place.

 Tourists are targeted by bumsters; locals that will take advantage and scam you.
 The country has nothing really to offer which you can not find somewhere else.
 It’s up to you if you want to go there.

 These three countries were at the core of the 2014 Ebola outbreak.
 It’s enough to keep me away.

 Ivory Coast, Mali, Burkina Faso

-Governments are urging its citizens to stay away due to Islamist gunmen operating in the countries and there is also a high risk of other terrorist groups.
+Islamist gunmen operate in this country and there is also a high risk of other terrorist groups.
+Governments are warning their citizens to stay away.
 They had me at gunmen.

 Malaria is a very big problem in Benin.
 Although you can get medicine to prevent it, the country really doesn’t have enough to offer for me to visit.
 I’d rather go somewhere else.

 Currently in the top 15 of most dangerous countries, governments are warning their citizens to stay away due to the high risk factors of murder, kidnapping, robbery and other armed attacks.
 Boko Haram operates there and I have no intention whatsoever of meeting any of them.
-A friend of mine, which was from there, that I met in 2011 once told me that the easiest way to become a millionaire in Nigeria, was to go into politics.
+A friend of mine from Nigeria, someone that I had met in 2011, once told me that the easiest way to become a millionaire in Nigeria, was to go into politics.
 Their government is so corrupt, it makes Robert Mugabe look like a Sunday school teacher.